 Community Land Advisory Service Scotland - information on land availability and access for community growing groups.

-Federation of City Farms and Community Gardens - supports community-managed farms, gardens, allotments and other green spaces, creating opportunities for local communities to grow.
+Social Farms and Gardens - supports community-managed farms, gardens, allotments and other green spaces, creating opportunities for local communities to grow.

 Scottish Allotments and Gardens Society - works throughout Scotland to protect sites, preserve gardening skills and promote the value of allotments.